MustafaMohamed1/MustafaMohamed1/README.md

 DevOps Enthusiast 🛡️☁️🔒

 I'm always looking to learn more and improve my skills.
-I'm particularly interested in DevSecOps, and I'm excited about the potential that these areas offer for improving of our digital world.
+I'm particularly interested in DevSOps, and I'm excited about the potential that these areas offer for improving of our digital world.

 <h2>🔍 Current Projects: </h2>